allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 > gives clients the power to ask for exactly what they need and nothing more [...].

 GraphQL sends the information through a standard TCP connection (mostly HTTP).
-There is only one entry point and all needed information is sent in a request param or body.
+There is only one entry point and all needed information is sent in a request parameter or body.
 In contrast to the REST API, where we often fetch fields that we won’t use, in GraphQL we can ask for and compute only the useful ones.
 This key feature gives us the first and most important way to speed up our application: ask only for the information that you need.